manubot/manubot-ai-editor/docs/custom-prompts.md

 See [Functionality Notes](#functionality-notes) later in this document for more information on how to write regular expressions and use placeholders in your prompts.

+See [Example Configuration](#example-configuration) for a quick guide on how to enable the custom prompts system.

 ## Approach 1: Single file

 With this approach, you can define your prompts and how they map to your manuscript files in a single file.